polygoat/micro-expressions/README.md

 ## Goals & Design

 I created this tiny project to read (and parse) collections from JSON files that contained simple conditionals.
 As my architecture grew, I started using the same expressions for almost anything – even to query several databases.
-Keeping one simplistic language throughout your ecosystem simplifies both development and maintenance.
+Keeping one simplistic language throughout my ecosystem simplified both development and maintenance for me.

 ## Installation